 Whilst the UK Border Agency (UKBA) is processing your application you may be able to get support from the NASS/UKBA for you and your family and somewhere to live.
 However, if you did not apply for asylum until some time after your arrival in the United Kingdom, the UKBA may not be able to help you with support unless it is necessary to do so to prevent a breach of your rights under the European Convention on Human Rights.
 If you meet the requirements you will receive financial support and be given suitable housing.
 Find out more about what support services are available to you.

 For those of you whose application has been turned down and who are unable to return to your country of origin for example because of war, you and your family may be able to get assistance under Section 4 of the Immigration & Asylum Act 1999.
-Please call THT Direct on 0845 12 21 200 for further information about this.
+Please call THT Direct on 0845 12 21 200 and we’ll put you in touch with a local specialist advice service who can advise you, or you can look up your local CAB.

 (1 vote cast)